 Can Coffee Cause Breakouts?

-Furthermore, consuming late-night take a toll on our sleep.
+Furthermore, consuming late-night takes a toll on our sleep.
 Less sleep means more stress, which could indicate worsening acne.
-The effects of caffeine on sleep varies from one person to another.
+The effects of caffeine on sleep vary from one person to another.
 If you are sensitive to caffeine, try to cut caffeine intake by the early afternoon to avoid sleeping problems.

-Should you ditch your morning cup of Coffee?
+Should you ditch your morning cup of coffee?

 - Use skim milk instead of high-fat milk, or you can switch to coconut or almond milk